Heathenry in the United States: Demographics

 Although deeming it impossible to calculate the exact size of the Heathen community in the US, sociologist Jeffrey Kaplan estimated that, in the mid-1990s, there were around 500 active practitioners in the country, with a further thousand individuals on the periphery of the movement.
 He noted that the overwhelming majority of individuals in the movement were white, male, and young.
 Most had at least an undergraduate degree, and worked in a mix of white collar and blue collar jobs.
 From her experience within the community, Snook concurred that the majority of American Heathens were male, adding also that most were also white and middle-aged, but believed that there had been a growth in the proportion of Heathen women in the US since the mid-1990s.

 In 2003, the Pagan Census Project led by Helen A. Berger, Evan A. Leach, and Leigh S. Shaffer gained 60 responses from Heathens in the US, noting that 65% were male and 35% female, which they saw as the "opposite" of the rest of the country's Pagan community.
 The majority had a college education, but were generally less well educated than the wider Pagan community, with a lower median income than the wider Pagan community too.

 Politics and controversies

 Ásatrú organizations have memberships which span the entire political and spiritual spectrum.
-There is a history of political controversy within organized US Ásatrú, mostly surrounding the question of how to deal with such adherents as place themselves in a context of the far right and white supremacy, notably resulting in the fragmentation of the Asatru Free Assembly in 1986.
+There is a history of political controversy within organized US Ásatrú, mostly surrounding the question of how to deal with such adherents that place themselves in a context of the far right and white supremacy, notably resulting in the fragmentation of the Asatru Free Assembly in 1986.